 Rod Stewart’s “Let’s Stay Together”

 The lyrics of Rod Stewart’s “Let’s Keep It Together” have triggered painful memories for Suzannah Stewart.
 She says Rod’s version of their relationship is “revisionist.”
-He claims they gave up their baby daughter for adoption because of the disapproval of her father.
+He claims they gave up their baby daughter for adoption because of her father’s disapproval.
 She says Rod turned his back on her after she became pregnant and has been largely absent from her life since.

 The rift between Elton John and Rod Stewart began when Stewart publicly criticized Elton John’s decision to announce a farewell tour.
 John sent a message to Stewart following his comments, but he didn’t get a response.
 Although Stewart put out a vocal rest, he continued to make appearances on talk shows.

 The singer’s relationship with Suzannah began when she was sixteen.
 She was studying art at the time and working in a shop to pay her rent.
 She soon fell in with the arty crowd, which included a group of artists.
-In particular, she met Chrissie Shrimpton, the sister of model Jean and the girlfriend of Mick Jagger.
+In particular, she met Chrissie Shrimpton, model Jean’s sister and Mick Jagger’s girlfriend.
 They eventually began dating, and the pair were married in 1977.

 Rod Stewart has been a successful artist for over half a century.
 His career has grown tremendously, and he has recorded 32 studio albums.
 He is known for his explosive live shows.
 He has also released a Christmas album in 2012, and has been inducted twice into the Rock and Roll Hall of Fame.

-Despite the many tragedies he has suffered in his life, Rod Stewart has managed to find a stable relationship and make his music an inspirational force in our society.
-He is on good terms with his children, and he makes charitable donations.
+Despite the many tragedies he has suffered, Rod Stewart has managed to find a stable relationship and make his music an inspirational force in our society.
+He is on good terms with his children and makes charitable donations.
 His music will live on through studio albums, charity compilations, and tours.

 The singer’s wife, Alana Stewart, is an American actress, author, and model.
 She had two children with Rod Stewart, Ruby Stewart (an actress) and Sean Stewart (a reality television star).
 His second wife, Penny Lancaster, has been married to Rod Stewart since 2000.
 He has eight children.